 Facts, Identification & Control

-- Color: Adults are easily recognized by their light brown or tan coloration with two black horizontal stripes located on the pronotum immediately behind the head, and growing to a length of 13-16 mm.
-The much smaller young, or nymphs, are darker, almost black in color, also with the black stripes behind the head.
+- Color: Adults are easily recognized by their light brown or tan coloration with two black horizontal stripes located on the pronotum immediately behind the head, The young, or nymphs, are darker, almost black in color, also with the black stripes behind the head.

 - Wings: While adult German cockroaches have wings, they rarely fly, preferring to run.

-Signs of a German Cockroach Infestation
+Signs of Infestation

 German cockroach droppings may appear as small, dark, “pepper-like” material left on countertops or in drawers.
 Fecal staining may appear as dark spots or smears:

 Since German cockroach females carries their egg case until 1 to 2 days before depositing it, empty egg cases may be found in areas that the females frequent.